 According to recent reports, the divisive matter will be put to rest in Europe’s most devout nation, at least for now, and won’t be pushed by the ruling Law and Justice party, already facing pressure and turmoil on several fronts.

-No changes to abortion laws before November 2019
+No changes to abortion law before November 2019, says Polish government

 Last week, Poland’s deputy Prime Minister Jaroslow Gowin said that the government won’t take any action to tighten abortion laws in the current parliamentary term, which runs until the next general elections scheduled for November 2019.